TwilioDevEd/authy2fa-flask/README.md

 ### Local development

 This project is built using the [Flask](http://flask.pocoo.org/) web framework.
-For now, it only runs on Python 2.7 (not 3.4+).
+For now it only runs on Python 2.7 (not 3.4+).

-To run the app locally, first clone this repository and `cd` into its directory.
-Then:
+1. To run the app locally, first clone this repository and `cd` into it.

-1. Create a new virtual environment:
+1. Create a new virtual environment.
     - If using vanilla [virtualenv](https://virtualenv.pypa.io/en/latest/):

         ```